-When opinions differ regarding the student's grade, information is gathered by the field coordinator who reports this to the Field Director or the BASW Field Coordinator, who are ultimately responsible for determining grades (for MSW and BASW students).
+When opinions differ regarding the student's grade, information is gathered by the field coordinator who reports this to the Field Director who is ultimately responsible for determining grades.

 Grades and other educational information submitted to the School about the student are the property of the School and may not be released by the field instructor/agency to others without a written release from the student.
 In preparing general letters of reference formally requested by the student, School officials may incorporate evaluation materials only if appropriate releases are present.
 Students are advised to keep copies of these documents.